gutocarvalho/puppet-puppetserver/README.md

 This module can configure puppetdb integration.

-This is a very simple module, for development purposes.
+This is a very simple module, for development and test purposes.

 ## Requirements